-Affectionately known as Rip City, Stumptown and the City of Roses, Portland is one of the most eclectic cities in the USA.
+Affectionately known as Rip City, Stumptown, and the City of Roses, Portland is one of the most eclectic cities in the USA.
 Bursting with personality and creative energy, this vibrant Pacific Northwest city seems to be on everyone’s must-visit list these days.

 But with a dizzying array of microbreweries, trendy coffee shops, art galleries, and independent music venues, planning a trip to Portland can be overwhelming with so many sightseeing options.

-Being from here, we’re always happy to point our friends and readers towards all of the weird things to do in Portland, but sometimes you just want to leave the planning and organization up to someone else.
+Being from here, we’re always happy to point our friends and readers toward all of the weird things to do in Portland, but sometimes you just want to leave the planning and organization up to someone else.
 If so, then you’re in luck because we have compiled a list of the best Portland sightseeing tours.

 Listed below are our top picks for the best Portland tours and Portland day trips – get ready for loads of fun sightseeing in one of the hippest cities in the USA!

 And don’t miss our other posts about Portland to help you plan your trip: